inspmoore/rnw_boilerplate/README.md

 This boilerplate will save you the hassle of configuring it by your own.
 Like I said.
 Lazy bones.

 > There's also version with app navigation built in.
-Check it out here [Link do drugiego boilerplateu]!
+Check it out here [Check it out here](https://github.com/inspmoore/rnw_boilerplate_nav)!

 ## Installing 🔩